SanjayMarreddi/Emotion-Investigator/README.md

-# Facial Expression Recognition Classifier Model
+# :sunglasses: Facial Expression Recognition Classifier Model

 A Facial Expression Recognition Classifier Model that takes Real-time Video input and predicts the Emotion of users present in front of